Ghaziabad administration asks protesting farmers to vacate UP Gate | Politics

 Tikait, who is one of the farm leaders named in the Delhi Police's FIR over the Republic Day violence in the national capital, said there should be a judicial inquiry into the Red Fort incident.

-He said his union has socially boycotted Deep Siddhu, who was involved in the incident at the Red Fort on Republic Day.
+He said his union has socially boycotted Deep Sidhu, who was allegedly involved in the incident at the Red Fort on Republic Day.
+Tension was further building up at UP Gate after 9 pm, as more security personnel, several of them in anti-riot gears, reached the site even as farmers gathered near the main stage while many stretched out on mattresses laid on the closed Delhi-Meerut Expressway covering themselves in blankets and quilts in the cold night.

+Around 500 farmers from western Uttar Pradesh reached the protest site on Thursday night on the call of BKU leaders.

+Protesters claimed that there have been frequent power cuts at the protest site since Thursday evening while water supply in tankers were disrupted since Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)